mikependon/RepoDB.NET/pages/tutorials/get-started-sqlite.md

 }
 ```

-To execute a query while expecting a result of data reader object, use the [ExecuteReader](/operation/executereader) method.
+To execute a query while expecting a result of `DbDataReader` object, use the [ExecuteReader](/operation/executereader) method.

 ```csharp
 using (var connection = new SQLiteConnection(ConnectionString))